Célébration en montagne savoyarde

 • Wood Carvers: Creators of the famous personalized Opinel knives or poyas (paintings on wood).

-The Savvy Visitor's Guide
+Savvy Visitor's Guide

 01 Adapting to the climate

-02 Respecting the rituals
+02 Respecting rituals

 During religious processions or greeting ceremonies, maintain a respectful attitude.
-Avoid noisy behavior near baroque churches during services.
+Avoid noisy behavior near Baroque churches during services.

 04 Local authenticity